-Applicants who have been accepted into the program will be required to complete a background check, "Pre-Employment" Physical (including required immunizations), and once again this does include a drug-screen.
+Applicants who have been accepted into the program will be required to complete a background check, "Pre-Employment" Physical (including required immunizations).
 These costs will be paid from the Student Services.

 STUDENT CODE OF CONDUCT

 Students are expected to adhere to the UnityPoint Health - Des Moines Code of Conduct as well as the School of Radiologic Technology's academic and clinical policies and procedures.
 The UPH-DM Code of Conduct is discussed during Entry Education (during the student's first week in the program).
 Program policies and expectations are discussed during review of the Student Handbook and Clinical Manual.